Get our newsletter

 An excellent example of good adaptation is an ad from that same SAAB global campaign.
 The headline was for a new convertible SAAB model.
 The headline for the US market was “SAAB vs Oxygen Bars.”
 At the time this ad was published, oxygen bars were a big deal in the U.S. They were bars, mostly in New York and LA. where, instead of getting a cocktail, you would get a canister of oxygen to consume.
 Perfect idea for launching a convertible, but completely untranslatable and meaningless for use outside the U.S. That was okay because these ads were not being translated, they were being adapted.
 The adapter used in Sweden took the idea Saab was trying to convey and forgot about the words.
 In Sweden, the headline read “SAAB vs klaustrofobi.”
 There is no way to translate oxygen bar into claustrophobia no matter what dictionary is utilized.
 However, adaptation allowed Saab to convey the same sentiment with completely different words.
 Adaptation lets copy be as persuasive as it can be in every market entered.

-Brand messaging adaptation
+Brand messaging adaptation Brand messaging adaptation

-Strategy to avoid marketing pitfalls
+Strategy to avoid translation pitfalls

 Inexperienced international marketers will often ask their ad agency to write things in a way that is easy to translate so that the translator can’t screw them up.
 “Simple translatable English” or “Mid-Atlantic English” is what they request.
 On the surface, this probably seems like the safest option.
 In reality, it is a high-risk tactic because it will most likely result in communication that is neither relatable nor motivational.
 There’s no guarantee it will even be informative.